Pending Ban Notice

 Long-form context comes after the dated source record so readers can separate the evidence from the explanation.

 Oklahoma's gambling landscape is uniquely dominated by tribal gaming.
 With over 130 tribal casinos operating under the Indian Gaming Regulatory Act and state-tribal compacts, Oklahoma has one of the largest tribal gaming industries in the nation.
 Traditional commercial casinos are not permitted; all casino-style gaming flows through tribal operators.
-Under Oklahoma Statutes Title 21 §§ 941-990, gambling is illegal unless specifically authorized, but sweepstakes casinos exploit the familiar "no purchase necessary" loophole.
+Under Oklahoma Statutes Title 21 §§ 941-990, gambling is illegal unless specifically authorized, and online sweepstakes platforms have operated around the "no purchase necessary" model.

 Each casino offers a different mix of games.
 Expect slots, table games, and specialty titles.
 Lineups run from 200 to over 1,000 games.
 Top studios include Pragmatic Play, NetEnt, and Evoplay.
 Some sites also build their own games just for sweepstakes players.